HathorNetwork/rfcs/text/0000-p2p-identity.md

 The communication protocol between two peers is message oriented, and it assumes that all messages arrive ordered.
 Because of this, we are using TCP as the transport protocol, and we are also using a text-based protocol with EOL to mark the end of each message.

 When a brand new full-node is run for the first time, it needs to discover at least one peer of the p2p network to open connection and exchange messages.
 This process is called bootstrap.
-After the full-node discovers a few peers, it connects to them, identify itself, and then start to exchange messages to both discover other peers and sync the blocks and transactions.
+After the full-node discovers a few peers, it connects to them, identifies itself, and then starts to exchange messages to both discover other peers and sync the blocks and transactions.

 After a connection has been established, there are two steps before getting ready to freely exchange messages (peer A is trying to connect to peer B):